 - 1. Only those individuals who are qualified electors under section 16.1-01-04 may vote or be elected as committeemen or officers at the precinct caucus. - 2.
-Only those individuals who either voted or affiliated with the party at the last general election or intend to affiliate with the party and vote with the party at the next election may vote at the precinct caucus. - 3.
 In case the right of an individual to participate at the caucus is challenged, the question of the individual's right to participate must be decided by a vote of the whole caucus.
-An individual so challenged may not vote on the question of the individual's right to participate in the caucus, and a two-thirds vote of the whole caucus is required to exclude an individual from participation. - 4.
+An individual so challenged may not vote on the question of the individual's right to participate in the caucus, and a two-thirds vote of the whole caucus is required to exclude an individual from participation. - 3.
 An individual may not vote or participate at more than one precinct caucus in any one year.